Satoriq/Diet-App/README.md

-# FODMAP App
+# Diet App
-Fodmap app helps people with IBS to adhere a low fodmap diet.
+This diet app helps people with IBS to adhere a low fodmap diet.
 The basics of this diet is to eat food with low FODMAP level (that is marked as LOW) and avoid food with high fodmap.

 ## Technologies Used